Best Practices

 • Borrower fees not included unless there are unpaid administration costs

-• To cover administration costs, a flat fee, not to exceed 3% – paid from DPA proceeds if allowable
+• To support the cost of administration a flat fee, not to exceed 3%, can be charged to the borrower and if allowable, paid from DPA proceeds.

 Re-Subordination